top of page

 One of the biggest mistakes men make is skipping a proper warm-up.
 Jumping straight into sprints or agility drills increases your risk of injury and reduces overall performance.
 A few minutes of dynamic movement can make a big difference.

 Another common issue is focusing only on strength training while ignoring speed and conditioning.
-This creates an imbalance that limits how well your body actually performs in real-world movement.
+This creates an imbalance that limits how well your body actually performs in real-world movement, especially if you skip athletic training basics for men.

 Poor technique is also a problem.
 Speed drills should be done with control and precision—not rushed or sloppy, as bad habits can reduce effectiveness.